Anthem offers the best health insurance in New York. Silver plans start at $968 per month before discounts.

 Short-term health insurance in New York

-New York bans short-term health insurance because short-term plans don't have to offer essential benefits such as maternity care, mental health or prescription drugs.
+New York bans short-term health insurance because short-term plans don't have to offer essential benefits such as maternity care, mental health care or prescription drugs.

 New York state law requires all health insurance plans to offer these benefits.